What information is collected?

 How long will the data be stored for and how will it be disposed of?

 If you do not become a client, I will safely destroy any information held within 2 weeks.
-If you become a client, I will retain your telephone number or email address until counselling ends, and your name, address and any notes for six years after therapy ends to fulfil my legal obligations with respect to insurance and the Statute of Limitations.
+If you become a client, I will retain your telephone number or email address until counselling ends, and your name, address and any notes for seven years after therapy ends to fulfil my legal obligations with respect to insurance and the Statute of Limitations.
 All information is safely disposed of when no lawful basis for its retention exists.

 External Website Links & Third Parties